felipeflorencio/SwiftJsonThemeManager/README.md

 This is just a model, how you can use, if you want you can check the sample project and you will easy see how can be used.

 One of the advantages of have this method called for all your view controller is the possibility to easy change your theme without need to reload the view itself, as for each view controller that you use the applyUIAppearance() we will register the view controller and when we want to update the view layout the only thing that we need is set a new theme, as soon we set the view that is on your screen will be automatically reloaded, look our sample project at our `SecondViewController`.

+6. If you created your project to have a pattern, like the sample project, you can easy set your view, view controller, label type from Storyboard because is `@IBInspectable`, or from code using the `associatedObject` variable like the example here.

 ## Author